Brontė, Emily

 GRAVE LOCATION Haworth, West Yorkshire: St. Michael and All Angels' Church

 In 1842, with the idea of starting their own school she and Charlotte attended the Héger Pensionnat in Brussels to improve their language skills.
-After their aunt Elisabeth died the girls returned home. theu tried to set up a school at home, but it failed because no pupils came.
+After their aunt Elisabeth died the girls returned home.
+They tried to set up a school at home, but it failed because no pupils came.

 Emily was, like her sister Charlotte, a very shy and reserved person.
 She seemed to love nature and animals better than people.
 In 1845 Charlotte discovered Emily's notebooks with poems and was immediately convinced that they should be published.
 The sisters bundled their poems and paid themselves for publishing them as "Poems by Currer, Ellis, and Acton Bell", Ellis being Emily.
 Her poems were praised by The Athenaeum, but the sisters were told that only two copies had been sold during the first months after publication.

 The sisters all decided to write a novel as well and in December 1847 Emily's "Wuthering Heights" was published.
-It told the story of two generations of two family's, the Earnshaws and the Lintons in a dramatic and passionate way.
+It told the story of two generations of two families, the Earnshaws and the Lintons in a dramatic and passionate way.
 Reviewers found it hard to judge this wild and strange novel.
 Some considered it amoral, but many were impressed by its power and its passion.
 It was often thought that Ellis Bell was a man, until Emily's real name was revealed in 1850.

 "Wuthering Heights" achieved its famous only after her death and eventually became a classic in British Literature.
 It seems she was working on a second novel at the time of her death, but no material has survived.